witheve/Eve/README.md

 ### A Note for Windows Users

 Currently, Eve only installs natively on OSX and Linux.
-However, Windows 10 users have two options: first, if you're running the anniversary update of Windows 10 you can install Eve via [Ubunut on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+However, Windows 10 users have two options: first, you can run Eve via Docker.
+To do this, follow the instructions below.
+The second way to run Eve on Windows is via [Ubunut on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).
 Follow the linked instructions and then in a command line run `bash`.
 This will start a bash environment in the command line.
 From there, follow the rest of the Eve installation instructions as if you were installing under Ubuntu.

-The second way to install on Windows is via Docker.
-To do this, follow the instructions below.

 ### From Source